makeitMVPadmin/P4_Skill_Exchange/README.md

 ## Getting Started

-To begin working on your project, follow these steps:
+To begin working on the project, follow these steps:

 1. **Clone this repository to your local machine:**